na-na-hi/renget/archive/co-writing-guide.md

 #####Token Probabilities and Keyboard Shortcuts

-- User setting -\> AI Settings -\> Experimental -\> Enable **Token Probabilities** & **Editor Token Probabilities**
-(Also, go to Interface -\> experimental -\> Use Editor V2; if you don't have this on.)
+There is an option on the right tab: 'Editor Token Probabilities'.

-These two options will allow you to see further into the model itself, clicking on an output will give you the ***list*** of words that the AI was considering. *And* you can click an alternative word and retry from there—I can assure you that this is *very* handy.
+It will allow you to see further into the model itself, clicking on an output will give you the ***list*** of words that the AI was considering. *And* you can click an alternative word and retry from there—I can assure you that this is *very* handy.

-‎
+And did you know?
+That you can see more than 10 tokens at a time!

+- Enable Debug Mode:
+Top left, Click on profile image -\> At the bottom, try to find  _Version 7?4?e?4_, Can be hard to spot -\> Spam left click until you see "Debug settings enabled." popup.
+- Setting -\> Debug -\> Raise **Logprobs Count** to *30* or values that you want!
+- Make the list more compact:
+Setting -\> Theme -\> scroll down -\> Open *Custom CSS*  -\> Paste `#editor-toolbox {line-height: 12px;}` (or other values) -\> Apply!

+Also
+If you are doing any intense/focus NovelAI session, you would probably be better off using shortcuts than reaching for Send or Retry button.

 - ***Ctrl + Enter*** — to hit send.
 - ***Alt + R*** —to retry gen.

-If you are doing any intense/focus NovelAI session, you would probably be better off using shortcuts than reaching for Send or Retry button.

 ####Context